Special Educational Needs and Disabilities

 Interactive and sequenced learning games

-I have created an interactive alphabet activity. (just to give you an idea)
+I have created an interactive alphabet activity. (just to give you an idea) The interactive game is an example of kinesthetic learning, which is more tactile style of receiving information.

 - Print off the alphabet activity template